cheriangeorge/System-Commands-course/Week6.md

 ##### A language for processing fields and records

 * Introduction
-	- It is a programming language
+	- awk is a programming language, quick to code and fast in execution
 	- awk is an abbreviation of the names of three people who developed it: Aho, Weinberger & Kernighan
 	- It is a part of POSIX, IEEE 1003.1-2008
 	- Variants: nawk, gawk, mawk ...